 8. Episode II – Attack of the Clones

 Attack of the Clones is a contentious one we couldn’t make heads or tails of.
 After much debate, it landed here in the number eight spot.
 The justification?
 On one hand, this is probably the most we get to properly explore Anakin’s character before the turn; as well as the most we get to see of his dynamic with Obi-Wan and Padme.
 On the other hand, everything else.
 Convoluted story-telling, Count Dooku being a rushed substitute for the scrapped villain, SFX that really hasn’t aged well.
-Still, it’s not the worst of the bunch.
+Still… it’s not the worst of the bunch.

 9. Episode IX – The Rise of Skywalker

 Our suspicion?
-If JJ.
-Abrams didn’t need to spend an hour repairing the damage accomplished by Rian Johnson, The Rise of Skywalker would have been a stronger overall film; with the freedom to navigate what had initially been mapped out prior to Abrams stepping away from the franchise.
+If JJ Abrams didn’t need to spend an hour repairing the damage accomplished by Rian Johnson, The Rise of Skywalker would have been a stronger overall film; with the freedom to navigate what had initially been mapped out prior to Abrams stepping away from the franchise.
 But as we know, that wasn’t the case.
 What we got instead was another perfunctory instalment.
 Functional at best.
 It served its purpose, nothing more, nothing less.

 10. Solo: A Star Wars Story

 Where The Rise of Skywalker was an apathetic “meh”, Solo was a resounding groan.
 Forgettable.
 Bland.
 Unnecessary.
 Granted, every new Star Wars film since Revenge of the Sith has involved some element of nostalgia baiting – but this was just egregious.
-Also, way to make one of the coolest characters in the universe profoundly dumb by explaining why his name is “Solo”.
+Also, way to make one of the coolest characters in the universe profoundly dumb by explaining why his name is “Solo.”

 11. Episode VIII – The Last Jedi

-Setting aside the Star Wars lore and mythology altogether – this was just a mess of a film which blatantly disregarded logic, subtlety, and character development.
+Setting aside the Star Wars lore and mythology altogether – this was just a mess of a film that blatantly disregarded logic, subtlety, and character development.
 Anything that wasn’t SFX was half-assed.
 There were very few genuinely entertaining moments; though even that throne room action sequence is sloppy if you pay closer attention (rife with continuity and human errors).
 If you need further explanation, all you have to do is Google the title.

 12. Star Wars Holiday Special